| Colombian

 where a shaman went into a trance to transform himself into a jaguar.

-A pictograph at Suacha (Sua=sun; Cha=son), Cundinamarca,
+SUN AND MOON A pictograph at Suacha (Sua=sun; Cha=son), Cundinamarca,

 may represent the Muisca sun god Sua or an important Muisca chief